Pollution in the Air: A Guide to Smog

-The human population has a huge impact on the Earth and it’s resources.
-One thing mainly caused by humans is smog.
+The human population has a huge impact on the Earth and its resources.
+One pollutant mainly caused by humans is smog.
 While the term was originally used to describe a combination of fog and smoke, today it generally refers to a mixture of pollution in the air that is made up primarily of ground level ozone.
 Depending on its location, ozone can be either harmful or beneficial.
 The beneficial ozone is that which is located in the Earth’s stratosphere and it helps to protect the environment as well as human health.
-Ground level ozone is harmful and can cause stinging eyes, coughing, and choking, and other health related issues.
+Ground level ozone is harmful and can cause stinging eyes, coughing, choking, and other health-related issues.

 What is Smog Made Of?

 Smog is normally produced through a set of complex photochemical reactions involving nitrogen oxides, and volatile organic compounds, which in the presence of sunlight, result in ozone being produced.
 The pollutants that cause smog to form can come from many sources including power plants, vehicle exhausts, factories, and countless consumer products.
 In urban areas, at least half of smog-causing pollutants come from buses, cars, boats, and trucks.

 The occurrence of smog is often linked to high temperatures, traffic, calm winds, and sun.
 The severity of smog is affected by geography and weather.
 Due to the fact that temperature regulates the amount of time it takes for smog to form, it can be more severe and form faster on hotter, sunnier days.
 Warm temperatures combined with calm winds can cause smog to become trapped over an area for several days.
 Problems with severe smog exist in many big cities in the United States and elsewhere around the world.

 Smog is a mixture of air pollutants that can harm the environment, negatively affect health, and even cause damage to property.
 Health issues associated with smog include trouble breathing, eye irritation, asthma, and more.
 Environmentally, smog inhibits the growth of plants and can cause major damage to forests and crops.